Happy Christmas (Jessica Simpson album)

-Happy Christmas is the seventh studio album and second Christmas album by American recording artist Jessica Simpson, released on November 22, 2010 by Primary Wave.
-Produced by Kuk Harrell, Aaron Pearce, C. "Tricky" Stewart and The-Dream, it was her first album released by Primary Wave and features cover versions of various Christmas standards in addition to original material.
+Happy Christmas is the seventh studio album and second Christmas album by American singer Jessica Simpson.
+It released on November 22, 2010 by Primary Wave.
+Produced by Kuk Harrell, Aaron Pearce, C. "Tricky" Stewart and The-Dream, this was her first album released by Primary Wave and features cover versions of various Christmas standards in addition to original material.

 Background

-Simpson parted ways with her record label, Epic Records, and signed a new record deal.
-She was interviewed by E!
-News and PopSugar.com where she revealed that she had been working on a new Christmas album.
-On September 15, 2010, it was announced that Simpson was working with the producers of The-Dream and Tricky Stewart in her next two albums.
-On October 12, 2010, Simpson announced via Twitter that she had completed recording this album.
-Simpson said that the concept of a new Christmas album came after PBS asked her if she would like to do a Christmas special.
+After parting ways with Epic Records and signing a new deal, Simpson revealed during interviews with E! and PopSugar that a new Christmas album was being worked on.
+On September 15, 2010, it was announced that she was working with the producers of The-Dream and Tricky Stewart in her next two albums.
+On October 12, 2010, Simpson announced via Twitter that recording had been completed this album.
+She said that the concept of a new Christmas album came after PBS asked her if she would like to do a Christmas special.
 Simpson and PBS thought it would be a good idea to release an album along with a holiday special.
 The show premiered on television on December 4, 2010.
 The album was made available for streaming through Amazon.com.
 She also appeared on The Early Show, Late Night with Jimmy Fallon, Live with Regis and Kelly, Access Hollywood and performed at the Macy's Thanksgiving Day Parade and the Rockefeller Center Tree Lighting.

 In an interview, Simpson said about that album: "This (album) is different because it's under my complete control, it's the first record that I'm putting out on eleveneleven Records which is my new record company.
 "I think it's great to have a spiritual record out there to be my first [on my new label] because that's how I got started in the business anyway".

 Tricky Stewart told US Weekly about working with Simpson on the album: "I was so pleasantly surprised and happy with how everything came out!
 She is a gem just waiting to be rediscovered, so there is a definite possibility of us working together again in the future.
 She is fun and lighthearted but very serious about her singing.
 She is a little bit of an over-thinker sometimes because she puts so much pressure on herself.
 But, overall we had a great time making this record!
 We had to do it super fast — we started the negotiations and everything in October, which is really late for a Christmas album.
 But we got it done, it came out, and it's great — everyone loved it".